soqueroeu/Soqueroeu-TV-Backgrounds_V2.0/README.md

 <p>This is a collection of special shaders with lots of customization possibilities, as well as beautiful real-time tube reflections!
 They were developed by <a href="https://forums.libretro.com/u/hyperspacemadness/summary">HyperSpaceMadness</a>, with retrogamer's feedback.
 In my opinion, this is one of the biggest contributions to the retrogaming emulation scene.</p>

-To see more about Mega Bezel Shader, please visit  [MegaBezel Libretro page.](https://forums.libretro.com/t/hsm-mega-bezel-reflection-shader-feedback-and-updates/25512/1)
+To see more about Mega Bezel Shader, please visit  [MegaBezel page.](https://forums.libretro.com/t/hsm-mega-bezel-reflection-shader-feedback-and-updates/25512/1)

 <h2>Requirements</h2></ul><ul>